isomerpages/moe-tkgs/_resources/Admission/Direct School Admission.md

 Shortlisted students will be assessed on:<br><br>
 •&nbsp;&nbsp;&nbsp;Two contrasting pieces of the student’s choice (Upload one PDF file containing both scores and email the link at least one week before the audition.)<br>
 •&nbsp;&nbsp;&nbsp;Instrumental technique (including scales – Concert Bb, Eb, F major)<br>
-•&nbsp;&nbsp;&nbsp;Musicality &amp; expression<br>
 •&nbsp;&nbsp;&nbsp;Sight-reading (rhythm and pitch)<br>
 •&nbsp;&nbsp;&nbsp;Musicality &amp; expression<br><br>
-*Shortlisted applicants will be notified to send in a PDF of the score at least one week before the audition.
 </td>
 		</tr>
 		<tr>